Product was successfully added to your shopping cart.

 Lacto-fermented Grated Ginger Carrots

-With their sweetness carrots are a great vegetable to ferment.
-They seem to take on the tang produced by lactic acid bacteria quite well and balance it out.
+With their sweetness, carrots are a great vegetable to ferment.
+They take on the tang produced by lactic acid bacteria quite well and balance it out.
 With the addition of ginger, this recipe works well as a side dish or added to a salad.

 In a medium bowl, mix carrots, ginger, and sea salt.
 Knead with clean hands or use a Cabbage Crusher until there is enough liquid to cover.

 Transfer the mixture to a quart glass jar, pressing to submerge completely underneath the liquid.
 If necessary, add a bit of water to completely cover the mixture or use a fermentation weight to keep the vegetables under the liquid.